TikTok Shop Account Health Rating (AHR): The Complete Seller Guide for 2026

 Yes, but not instantly.
 You'll need to improve your AHR score above the threshold — which means resolving violations, improving your ODR, and fixing shipping metrics — and then request reinstatement.
 The timeline for reinstatement hasn't been published, but based on TikTok Shop's current enforcement patterns, expect days to weeks, not hours.

-Will violations from 2025 count toward my AHR?
+Will old violations count toward my AHR?

 The Bottom Line